volodymyrhudyma/blog/content/blog/check-for-palindrome-in-javascript.md

 Before proceeding to the implementation, we need to know how to remove all non-alphanumeric characters, so if we would check the following string "A man, a plan, a canal.
 Panama" - our function returns true.

-The easiest ways to achieve this is to use [Regular Expressions](/2020-05-10-regular-expressions-in-javascript/):
+The easiest way to achieve this is to use [Regular Expressions](/2020-05-10-regular-expressions-in-javascript/):

 * **\[\W_]** - to find any non-word characters
 * **[^0-9a-z]** - equivalent to the above expression